Henley on Klip: 1970 bus accident

 At 14:15 on 28 January 1970, a schoolbus stalled on a level crossing and was hit by a passenger train; 23 children were killed and 16 were injured.
-Johan le Roux, a matric scholar at Dr Malan Hoerskool in Meyerton, saved two children by pushing them out of a bus window before the train hit the bus, and he died in the accident.
+Johan le Roux, a matric scholar at Hoërskool Dr. Malan in Meyerton, saved two children by pushing them out of a bus window before the train hit the bus, and he died in the accident.